 The Dolomites is a large mountain range in northeastern Italy.
 As a popular location for both skiing and summer hiking, there are plenty of good options for getting to the Dolomites.

-The Dolomites is serviced by several international airports.
+By Air — The Dolomites is serviced by several international airports.
 Venice and Innsbruck are closest to Cortina.
-However, driving from any of the airports is straightforward and beautiful, so it’s best to check the prices and times from your home airport.

 WHAT TO TAKE ON THE TRE CIME LOOP